Effective climate diplomacy requires action at all levels

 The aim of the briefing was to highlight recent and on-going initiatives by the EU, IOM, OSCE and others and discuss with an interdisciplinary audience what practical next steps are required to best implement European climate and security policies. >> Full Story

 Addressing the security implication of a changing climate requires an all-of-government and an all-of-society approach.
-The 10th meeting of the Brussels Dialogue on Climate Diplomacy to be held on 14 May 2019 at the Permanent Representation of the Netherlands to the European Union will highlight the implications and examine how the military and defence community can play an important role in an integrated approach.
+The 10th meeting of the Brussels Dialogue on Climate Diplomacy was held on 14 May 2019 at the Permanent Representation of the Netherlands to the European Union to highlight the implications and examine how the military and defence community can play an important role in an integrated approach.

 Nobel Peace Prize Forum event addresses “Solving the Climate Crisis in Time: From Climate Destabilization to Climate Security”